PennLINC/tractmaps/index.md

 Code:

-- `tract_term_contributions.py` - calculates the cognitive term contributions for each tract as a terms x tracts matrix containing the mean of normalized s-crores (across connected regions) per tract.
-Term z-scores are normalized using `scaled_robust_sigmoid` (to handle extreme values in a subset of terms, which can bias Gini coefficients) and thresholded at >1.64.
+- `tract_term_contributions.py` - calculates the cognitive term contributions for each tract as a terms x tracts matrix containing the mean of normalized z-scores (across connected regions) per tract.
+Term z-scores are normalized using `scaled_robust_sigmoid` (to handle extreme values in a subset of terms) and thresholded at >1.64.
 - `tract_cog_functions_plotting.py` - visualizes the tract-term association results (barplots for terms and categories, as well as word clouds)

 ### Tract functional diversity (Figure 5)